 Disproportionate risk for vulnerable populations

-- Individuals with disabilities: Pre-existing conditions complicate treatment and recovery.
+• People with disabilities: Pre-existing health conditions can complicate both treatment and recovery, making rehabilitation more challenging.

 Tips for staying safe and reducing risk